harvard-lil/warcbench/README.md

 uv run mypy
 ```

-The mypy configuration is defined in `mypy.ini` and covers the `warcbench` package with reasonable strictness settings.
+The mypy configuration is defined in `mypy.ini`.

 [⇧ Back to top](#contents)